Panasonic LX10 vs Canon SX730

 Review summary: Panasonic LX10 vs Canon SX730

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic LX10 or the Canon SX730 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Panasonic Lumix DMC-LX10: